-In the older field of classical mechanics, Liouville \cite{Liouville_1838} presented a relation for the derivative of a state function which, when later applied in statistical mechanics, gives an equation for the conservation in time of a local probability density function \cite{Liouville_1838, Lutzen_1990}.
-While often grouped with the Fokker-Planck equation \citepeg{Risken_1984}, the latter includes the effect of stochastic processes or diffusion.
+In the older field of classical mechanics, Liouville \cite{Liouville_1838} presented a relation for the derivative of a state function which, when later applied in statistical mechanics, gives a conservation equation for the local probability density function in time \cite{Liouville_1838, Lutzen_1990}.
+While often grouped with the Fokker-Planck equation \cite[e.g.,][]{Risken_1984}, the latter includes the effect of stochastic processes or diffusion.
 In the early 20th century, developments in matrix theory \cite{Perron_1907, Frobenius_1912} led to the Perron-Frobenius (or Ruelle-Perron-Frobenius) operator \cite{Ruelle_1968} and its dual Koopman operator \cite{Koopman_1931, Koopman_vonNeumann_1932}, for extrapolation of a time-evolving density or observable, respectively, from an initial value.
-These operators have the advantage of being linear, enabling the conversion of a nonlinear dynamical system into a linear evolution equation, {at the expense of infinite dimensionality of the operator}.
-Over the past decade, there has been considerable interest in the theory and application of these operators to a variety of dynamical and turbulent flow systems \citepeg{Mezic_2005, Rowley_etal_2009, Chen_etal_2012, Budisic_etal_2012, Bagheri_2013, Mezic_2013, Bagheri_2014}.
+These operators have the advantage of linearity, enabling the conversion of a nonlinear dynamical system into a linear evolution equation, {albeit at the expense of infinite dimensionality of the operator}.
+Over the past decade, there has been considerable interest in the theory and application of these operators to a variety of dynamical and fluid flow systems \cite[e.g.,][]{Mezic_2005, Rowley_etal_2009, Chen_etal_2012, Budisic_etal_2012, Bagheri_2013, Mezic_2013, Bagheri_2014}.

 \tabcolsep{3pt}